sundarigari/LearnK8/certification.md

 ENTRYPOINT is always prepended to CMD

     FROM ubuntu
     ENTRYPOINT ["sleep"]
     CMD ["20"]

-you can simply run using
+you can simply run using docker run.
+The arguments passed to docker run will replace CMD.
+Entrypoint will not change.

-    dockr run my-image
+    dockr run my-image 22

-you can override the entrypoint using
+You can override the entrypoint using

-    docker run --entrypoint sleep2.0
+    docker run --entrypoint sleepv2 ubuntu-sleeper 10
+the new entrypoint will be sleep2 and new CMD will be 10 thus making the docker sleep for 10 sec using sleepv2

 how to pass command arguments from yaml in kubernetes?  use spec.containers.args: ["arg1", "arg2"]

     spec
         containers
             -   name: ccc
                 args: ["20"]

-how to override the entrypoint of docker from yaml in kubernetes?  use spec.containers.command: ["sleep"]
+## To override the entrypoint + cmd of docker
+In yaml in kubernetes, use spec.containers.command and spec.containers.args.
+These two are used to override enrrypoint + cmd of the docker image.

     spec
         containers
             -   name: ccc
                 command: ["sleep2.0"]
                 args: ["20"]

-k8 command is smae as docker ENTRYPOINT k8 args is same as docker CMD
+k8 command is same as docker ENTRYPOINT. k8 args is same as docker CMD

-## env in container
+## pass environment variables to container using env
     spec
         containers
         -   name
             env:
-                -   name: key1
+                -   name: accessId
-                    value:  val1
+                    value:  CVGHDFGJH087654ASDFGHJK
-                -   name: key2
+                -   name: accessKey
-                    value: val2
+                    value: DFN456DF$FG23456DFGH^&C456

+## run using command line passing env

+    docker run -e accessID=XXXXXXXXXX imagename

+in your docker image, in the entrypoint java main program (or ny other language), you can access the above environment variables using:

+    public static void main(String[] args) {
+        String accessId = System.getenv("accessId");
+        String accessKey = System.getenv("accessKey");

 # ConfigMaps
 ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

-    kubectl create configmap mycmp --form-literal=key1=val1 --from-literal=key2=val2
+    kubectl create configmap mycmp --from-literal=key1=val1 --from-literal=key2=val2
     kubectl create -f mycmp.yaml

     apiVersion: v1
     kind: Configmap
     metadata:
         name: mycmp
     data:
         key1:val1
         key2:val2

     kubectl get configmaps
     kubectl describe configmaps

-## inject configmap data into pod
+## inject configMap data into pod
     use spec.containers.envFrom.configmapRef.name=nameofthe-config-map
     use spec.containers.envFrom.configmapRef.key=nameofthe-key

-### to inject the entire configmap into a container spec
+### to inject the *entire* config map into a container spec
     spec
         containers
-        -   name
+        -   name: nm
             envFrom:
                 - configMapRef:
-                        name: configmap1
+                    name: configmap1  # entire configmap1 is sent as env
                 - configMapRef:
-                        name: configmap2
+                    name: configmap2  # entire configmap2 is sent as env

-### to inject a single key from a configmap into a container spec
+### to inject a *single value* from a config map app-config  into a container spec
     spec
         containers
         -   name